nystudio107/craft-recipe/docs/docs/index.md

 The Recipe field conceptually encompasses a single recipe.
 However, if you require multiple components in a recipe you can still use Recipe.

-An example of a multiple component recipe might be a dish that requires a sauce that's prepared separately from the main dish.
+An example of a multiple component recipe might be a dish that requires a sauce that’s prepared separately from the main dish.

 What you can do is create a Matrix field that contains a Recipe field.